Voitek2001/Cinema_App/README.md

 # Cinema project - project for Theory of Python Course
-### Wojciech Suski, 2022/23 summer semester, Computer Science WIEiT AGH UST
+### 2022/23 summer semester, Computer Science WIEiT AGH UST

 Cinema project has a GUI implemented in Polish language.
 It provides a user and admin interface and functionality.